quixio/quix-streams/docs/processing.md

 }
 ```

-Here is how we can do it with `StreamingDataFrame`:
+Here is how it can be done with `StreamingDataFrame`:

 ```python
 from quixstreams import Application